 Ladies write in to me almost daily asking for help because their hair is falling out and they don’t know how to stop it.

 Of course, other factors like rapid weight loss, stress, and a major change in hormones and diet can affect your hair temporarily, but most often it is because there is an inadequate protein intake.

 Get ahead of hair loss by beginning your daily collagen peptides regimen when you start keto, or as soon as you can.
 Collagen peptides have no effect on your state of ketosis but using collagen on keto is probably the most beneficial supplement you can take in conjunction with eating a ketogenic diet (aside from electrolytes).

 Most of the time, you’ll find collagen peptides in powder form.
 This might be confusing and you’ll think it’s like a protein powder or shake but, it’s not

 Although collagen is protein, it is not a protein powder that you’d take before going to the gym.

 The most common way people take their collagen is via drinking.
 You can add it to coffee, tea, water, etc. as long as your beverage is not ice cold (collagen dissolves best in room temp and warmer liquids).

-Further Food collagen peptides are grass-fed and pasture raised.
-While the collagen is sourced from cows, there is zero bovine or earthy taste and odor.
+Several brands have very high quality products but my favorite is certainly Further Food collagen peptides.
+Their collagen is sourced from grass-fed and pasture raised cows, there is zero bovine or earthy taste and odor.